 Here are some tips for using the MILD method to induce a lucid dream, just some things that we’ve found helpful when using this technique that will probably help you.
 It’s also got some basic FAQ about the Mnemonic induced lucid dream technique, enjoy!

-Tips on the technique itself..
+Tips for the technique itself

 - The visualization process is NOT meant to be a WILD.
 You’re just doing that to condition your mind and to make sure that it’s ‘on your mind’ as you fall asleep.
 That’s all.
 Don’t try and enter the dream like this, although you could, it’s a different technique entirely.